Cipro & Levaquin can cause tendinitis & tendon ruptures

 “Federal regulators are ordering new warnings on Cipro and similar antibiotics because of increased risk of tendinitis and tendon rupture.
 The new warnings apply to fluoroquinolones, a class of antibiotics that includes the popular drug Cipro….

 “The warning applies to drugs of the fluoroquinolone class, including Cipro, Cipro XR, Proquin XR, Levaquin, Floxin, Noroxin, Avelox, Factive, and marketed generics….

 “Most of the tendinitis and tendon ruptures affect the Achilles tendon, behind the ankle.
-But the agency has also received reports of tendinitis and ruptures in the shoulder and hand.
+But the agency has also received report of tendinitis and ruptures in the shoulder and hand.
 Tendons connect muscle to bone.